MoonPoet/xaprb-src/content/blog/you-guys.md

 I've witnessed a lot of debate in the last few years about whether "you guys" is gender-neutral.
 It doesn't surprise me that a lot of men think it is, and women say it's not.
 It doesn't surprise me that people point to the dictionary definition, which says it's gender-neutral.
-All this is natural, given our culture, and I'd be surprised if people didn't do these things.
+All this is natural given our culture, and I'd be surprised if people didn't do these things.
+But it's hurtful.
-But we can do better, we should, and many of us do.
+We can do better, we should, and many of us do.
 <!--more-->

 After spending a few years working very intentionally to [listen to women](/blog/what-women-tell-me/), this doesn't strike me as even a close debate.